-Ohio State Board rules and regulations must be adhered to at all times.
+Ohio State Cosmetology and Barber Board and the State Medical Board of Ohio rules and regulations must be adhered to at all times.
 At the discretion of the Director, these rules may be changed and subsequently posted on the bulletin board.
-Students not observing all rules and regulations will be terminated.
+Students not observing all rules and regulations may be suspended or terminated.